sapegin/mrm/docs/Making_tasks.md

 };
 ```

-This is different from the default Inquirer.js behavior and works consistently in interactive and non-interactive modes.
+This is different from the default Inquirer.js behavior and works consistently in Mrm’s interactive and non-interactive modes.

 Use the `validate()` method to make a parameter required: